 Also read: 8 Top Contract Management Software Platforms

-6 steps for effective vendor contract management
+6 steps to automate vendor contract management

 Managing vendor contracts is an ongoing process that requires continuous engagement to ensure that both parties comply with the agreed-upon terms and that your relationship with your vendor remains productive in the long term.

-Step #1: Define the scope and requirements
+#1 Define the scope and requirements

 Before starting the automation process, it is essential to define the scope of the project and the requirements of the system.
 This involves identifying the types of vendor contracts (non-disclosure agreements, service level agreements, purchase agreements, etc.) that will be managed, the stakeholders involved in the process, and the key features of the automation system.